Schwarzenberg Palace

 Schwarzenberský palác

-🏰 A significant Renaissance palace near Prague Castle, part of the National Gallery Prague.
+🏰 A magnificent Renaissance palace near Prague Castle, part of the National Gallery Prague.

 🎨 Renowned for its distinctive black-and-white sgraffito facade and 'Old Masters' art collection.